jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 #### Code Block Inside of a List

-When writing instructions sometimes it is beneficial to have a code block in the middle of a list:
+When conveying complex instructions it may be beneficial to have a code block in the middle of a list.
+For example:

 1. Open the command line
 2. Run the following command on your Linux Ubuntu machine to install Go